reiver/reiver-lexical-hypothesis/README.md

 With these examples it seems as if there is some kind of structure in the way an individual will be described.

-For example, you are more likely to hear these about one person:
+For example, you are more likely to hear these about the same person:

 > Jack tends to find fault with others.